 Are there any dangers to giving my cat pumpkin?

 Even if they aren’t toxic, you should be aware of the possible dangers.
 So, what are the main factors to keep in mind?

 Pumpkins should be given to cats in moderation.
 Too much pumpkin can be too much of a good thing.
 It might cause diarrhea.
 The pumpkin flesh should be pureed before being offered to our feline friends, and certain pumpkin parts, like the stem or even pumpkin chunks, can be a choking hazard.

-Many people leave their jack o’lanterns outside for deer and other animals to eat after Halloween, so you may be wondering if you can feed bits of the jack o’lantern to your cat.
+Many people leave their jack-o’lanterns outside for deer and other animals to eat after Halloween, so you may be wondering if you can feed bits of the jack-o’lantern to your cat.
 However, jack o’lanterns usually end up being slightly rotten or moldy, which would make your cat sick.
 It’s best to avoid giving them to your cat.

-It’s possible for your cat to be sensitive or have an allergy to pumpkin.
+It’s possible for your cat to be sensitive or have an allergy to pumpkins.
 If this is the case, you may notice an allergic reaction, which can include vomiting or diarrhea, a rash, or, in cats with severe allergies, anaphylaxis.

 Even though pumpkin itself is safe for cats to eat, not all pumpkin products are suitable.
 For example, some types of canned pumpkin contain sugar, spices, or other additives that can be unhealthy for your cat.